 9 Morning Routines For a Successful Lifestyle

 To adapt to a new lifestyle easier, start small and include activities that you like.
-Use Habit Stacking techniques to arrange a comfortable morning routine.
+Use Habit Stacking techniques to arrange a comfortable daily morning routine.
 Habit Stacking is basically a way to add a new habit to your life by stacking it on top of something you enjoy doing.
 Here are a couple of ideas for new habits for you to think about:

 - Drink a half litre of water right after you wake up.
 Drinking water throughout the day isn’t just water company marketing – it genuinely offers plenty of benefits.
 It will fire up your metabolism, help flush out toxins and reduce your appetite.
 Besides, your body wlll have just gone about 8 hours without any liquids, and your brain needs water to properly operate.
 Also, a 2013 study showed that drinking water can increase your productivity by 14%.
 If you’re not a big fan of plain water, reward yourself with your favorite tea, for example, right after you drank water.
 That’s Habit Stacking in action!